-The entry-level 1.0-litre turbocharged three-cylinder petrol engine is reasonably brisk, getting the i30 from 0-62mph in 11.1 seconds.
-Our test car had the most powerful 138bhp 1.4-litre turbocharged petrol engine though, which is easy to recommend if you can afford the extra £800 or so over the 1.0-litre.
-The bigger engine gets the i30 from 0-62mph in just 8.9 seconds and has plenty of shove for joining motorways and overtaking slower traffic.
+The entry-level 1.0-litre turbocharged three-cylinder petrol engine will be good enough for many buyers, getting the i30 from 0-62mph in 11.2 seconds - although a similarly powerful Volkswagen Golf will knock a second off that time and does feel quicker.
+N Line cars feature a more powerful 157bhp 1.5-litre turbocharged petrol engine, which gets the i30 from 0-62mph in just 8.9 seconds and has plenty of shove for joining motorways and overtaking slower traffic.
 Like many turbocharged engines, there’s a bit of a dead spot at very low revs, but once the turbo kicks in, progress is rapid.

 The 1.6-litre engine that’s offered is familiar Hyundai fare, so it’s smooth and quiet.
-You can choose this 108bhp engine with a six-speed manual or seven-speed dual-clutch automatic gearbox, and they take 11 and 11.2 seconds to get from 0-62mph respectively.
+You can choose this 134bhp engine with a six-speed manual or seven-speed dual-clutch automatic gearbox, and they both take 10 seconds to get from 0-62mph.